New Parks on Old Rails

 A common and curious result of urban railways: buildings whose cleanly sliced walls hug the tracks, allowing as much square footage as possible.

-Below, a time-travel tableau along the promenade — a ramshackle old cart and rotting baskets artfully scattered — is exhibited en plein Paris.
+Along the promenade, a time-travel tableau — a ramshackle old cart and a few rotting baskets artfully scattered — is exhibited en plein Paris.

 In case you need a rest during your urban stroll, a park-within-a-park lies adjacent to the Promenade, complete with nude female sculpture, Wallace Fountain, and pigeon: